wlsf82/protractor-and-webrtc/README.md

 In the above code we are basically defining a constant named as `DEFAULT_TIMEOUT` with the value of `5000` milliseconds.
 This exact same value will be used for some of the new test cases, so it is better to have it as a constant, to avoid duplication.

-We are also storing in a variable called `EC` the `protractor.ExpectedConditions`, that are used together with `browser.wait` and with the timeout, to wait for elements being in a specific state, for example, before interacting or performing verifications with them.
+We are also storing in a variable called `EC` the `protractor.ExpectedConditions` that is used together with `browser.wait` and with the timeout, to wait for elements being in a specific state, for example, before interacting or performing verifications with them.
 This is mostly used when testing non-AngularJS apps.

 Then, update the same file with the below new test cases (they will all be explained in details later):